 The California agent represents an industry that is loaded with technical information.
-Public perception will be severely hampered by unethical agents.
+Unethical agents will severely hamper public perception.
 The insurance professional has two basic ethical responsibilities to the public:

 - To tell the public regarding insurance with the utmost, highest level of skilled integrity; and

-- To try for the best level of professionalism in all public contacts to form and maintain a strong positive image of the industry.
+- To try for the best level of professionalism in all government contracts to form and maintain a strong positive image of the industry.

 California Property and Casualty Insurance

-California property and casualty insurance is typically classified by several major lines: fireplace and allied lines, marine, casualty, multiple line insurance and fidelity and surety bonds.
-California property insurance, like fire or home-owner’s policies, covers the loss or injury to realty or personal property from hearth, lighting or other covered perils.
-California marine insurance (additionally known as transportation insurance) covers goods in transit against pure risks related to transportation, whether those products are shipped over land (inland marine) or water (ocean marine).
+Several major lines typically classify California goods and casualty insurance: fireplace and allied lines, marine, casualty, multiple line insurance and fidelity and surety bonds.
+California property insurance, like fire or homeowner’s policies, covers the loss or injury to realty or personal property from hearth, lighting or other covered perils.
+California marine insurance (additionally known as transportation insurance) covers goods in transit against real risks related to transportation, whether those products are shipped over land (inland sea) or water (ocean marine).

 A broad field of insurance called casualty insurance encompasses virtually everything not lined by fire or marine insurance: automobile insurance, general liability, burglary and theft, employee’s compensation, glass coverage and other miscellaneous lines